spikeekips/mitum-doc/readthedocs/docs/contest/case-voting-failure-timeout.rst

 Voting Failure: Timeout
 ================================================================================

-INIT Stage
+Failure Of INIT Stage
 --------------------------------------------------------------------------------

 :Under situation:

-    * Suffrage group members votes for INIT stage.
+    * Suffrage group members vote for INIT stage.
-    * Some of nodes does not offer the INIT ballot,
+    * Some nodes does not offer the INIT ballot,
     * The number of these nodes is over *blocking number*.
     * Timed out in a given time, each node fails to get enough ballots for INIT stage.